Amitabh Mitra: In politics

-Dr. Amitabh Mitra was the National Secretary General of South African Foreign Qualified Doctor's Association, consisting of 3,800 foreign qualified specialists and doctors who after the fusion of former Bantustans into the new republic of South Africa were not given due recognition.
-Dr. Mitra fought a legal battle for the rightful acceptance and registration they deserved.
-Such doctors and their families suffered a professional and social trauma and most of them decided to leave for UK, Australia and Canada where they were welcomed and given the dignity they deserved.
-The Mail and Guardian, South Africa's prominent newspaper mentioned that in spite of highly qualified doctors remaining within the country, around 210 Cuban doctors were brought in under the programme earlier this year, with their flights – totaling $300 000 – paid for by the South African government.
-In many provinces, the recruits enjoy free furnished accommodation and official transport between their home and place of work.
+Amitabh Mitra was the National Secretary General of South African Foreign Qualified Doctor's Association, consisting of 3,800 foreign qualified specialists and doctors who after the fusion of former Bantustans into the new republic of South Africa were not given due recognition.
+Mitra fought a legal battle for the rightful acceptance and registration they deserved.
+Such doctors and their families suffered a professional and social trauma and most of them decided to leave for the United Kingdom, Australia and Canada where they were welcomed and given the dignity they deserved.
+The Mail and Guardian, South Africa's prominent newspaper mentioned that in spite of highly qualified doctors remaining within the country.
 Out of the three thousand eight hundred foreign qualified doctors in 1996, today only 50 of such doctors remain in South Africa, still not recognized and on a limited registration.
 In the present Covid Pandemic, the Government has showed a step child treatment, registering Cuban Doctors within 72 hours as compared to years and beyond for Foreign Qualified Doctors.

+From 2022 onwards, medical doctors, nurses, pharmacists and physiotherapists having passed out from medical schools were not absorbed in government run hospitals.
+They give the reason that money has been spent during the Covid crisis and they only have unfunded posts.
+There are close to 2000 doctors who are facing now unemployment.
+Dr Aron Motsoaldi, the national minister of health has commented there is no guarantee given for absorption of all doctors in the public funded hospitals.